The Chevrolet truck ignition switch problem is commonly found on two separate generations of Chevy pickup trucks and sport utility vehicles.

 These drivers often complain about flickering warning lights on the dashboard.
 In addition, when the switch begins to fail they can cause an intermittent no start and even a stalling condition.

-When these intermittent malfunctions occur, you almost always set a trouble code P1682.
-On GM vehicles this manufacturer specific trouble code represents a failure of the ignition switch.
+When these intermittent malfunctions occur, manufacturer specific trouble code P1682 often sets.
+This represents a failure of the ignition switch.

-Chevrolet redesigned the ignition switch for the 2002 model year Chevy Silverado, Suburban and Tahoe sport-utility trucks.
+Chevrolet redesigned the parts for the 2002 model year on Chevy Silverado, Suburban and Tahoe.

 Unfortunately, this redesign did not improve the reliability of the switch itself.
 However, it does make the part less expensive and easier to replace.